discindo/discindo-org/content/post/2023-12-28-deploying-plumber-api-to-aws-elastic-container-service/index.en.md

 Success!
 Or so I thought.
 The first deployment of the API failed.

-There were couple of tweaks that I needed to do.
+There were a couple of tweaks that I needed to do.

 One, I needed to set up a custom health check path.
 The "Hello World" endpoint of the API was at  '/hello', so I